cburggie/CBD2/README.md

 ## To Do

+* make new characters start with horadric cube
+* make new characters start with some gold (10,000?
+100,000?)
 * allow replay of cow level somehow (give a boss a 'Cow Portal' drop?)
 * make a cool recipe with the keys since pandemonium event doesn't work
 * give all bosses (except maybe duriel) a reason to be farmed